 veggies (cover the pizza with foil if the veggies are done before the crust).

-use a whole-wheat pita, whole-wheat tortilla, or whole-wheat or whole-grain
+night, use a whole-wheat pita, whole-wheat tortilla, or whole-wheat or

-English muffin as the crust.
-Toast first, then top with Canadian bacon, turkey
+whole-grain English muffin as the crust.
+Toast first, then top with Canadian

-sausage, grilled chicken or shrimp, or tofu, for example, and return to the
+bacon, turkey sausage, grilled chicken or shrimp, or tofu, for example, and